codewithmustafa/tcmb_api_client/README.md

 # TCMB API CLIENT

-This Dart package provides a simple and efficient way to interact with the Central Bank of Republic of Türkiye (TCMB) API.
+This Dart package provides a simple and efficient way to interact with the Central Bank of the Republic of Türkiye (TCMB) API.
 It allows you to fetch exchange rates and other related data.

 ## Demo